readium/webpub-manifest/README.md

 > A **Web Publication (WP)** is a collection of one or more constituent resources, organized together in a uniquely identifiable grouping, and presented using standard Open Web Platform technologies.

 It also provides a definition for a manifest in the context of a Web Publication:
 > [...] **manifest** refers to an abstract means to contain information necessary to the proper management, rendering, and so on, of a publication.
-This is opposed to metadata that contains information on the content of the publication like author, publication date, and so on.
-The precise format of how such a manifest is stored is not considered in this document.

 The Readium Web Publication Manifest is an attempt to standardize a JSON based manifest format that follows both definitions.